top of page

 Level: all

-Similar to "Reset & Balance", but this class includes more standing poses and stronger, more advanced variations of the regular moves.
+Similar to the general Hatha classes, but this class includes more standing poses and stronger, more advanced variations of the regular moves.
 Longer holds add to the challenge and can turn even a "simple" pose into an unexpectedly intense experience.
 Staying focused is the key!

 Level: intermediate